cal-itp/data-infra/docs/publishing/sections/4_notebooks_styling.md

 display(Markdown(f"The value of {variable} is {value}."))
 ```

-- **Use f-strings to fill in variables and values instead of hard-coding them**
+- Use f-strings to fill in variables and values instead of hard-coding them.
   - Turn anything that runs in a loop or relies on a function into a variable.
   - Use functions to grab those values for a specific entity (operator, district), rather than hard-coding the values into the narrative.